open-esq/regulationcrowdfunding/portal.md

 ## Plain English Overiew

 We're building an SEC-compliant funding portal that needs to verify that an individual investor actually exists as a legal person, and that that invidual isn't spending more than $2,200 per year on this kind of fundraising (called "Regulation Fundraising).
-The goal is to make this portal as a decentralized application ("DApp") using uPort, Chainlink, and OpenLaw.
+The goal is to make this portal as automated as possible using uPort, Chainlink, and OpenLaw.

 ## Legalalise Overview